Siemens, Trimble, Moody's breached by Chinese hackers, U.S. charges

 A Moody's spokesman said the firm worked closely with investigators, and "to our knowledge, no confidential customer data or other personal employee information was compromised."

-(Reporting Nick Keppler in Pittsburgh and Karen Freifeld in New York; Additional reporting by David Alexander in Washington, Georgina Prodhan in London, Christian Shepherd in Beijing and Jeremy Wagstaff in Singapore; Writing by Jim Finkle in Toronto; editing by Grant McCool and Raju Gopalakrishnan)
+(Reporting Nick Keppler in Pittsburgh and Karen Freifeld in New York; Additional reporting by David Alexander in Washington, Georgina Prodhan in London; Writing by Jim Finkle in Toronto; editing by Grant McCool)